You can now get a Bid Bond fast! For Bids under $100,000, click here

 What do Bid Bonds Cost?

 We do not charge for a bid bond, except for any overnight fees to get you the original bid bond paperwork for the bid deadline.
 Many entities do not require the original bid bond paperwork and will accept the electronic copy (which you sign).
-The reason why there isn't any bid bond cost is that we charge upon the award of the contract and issue a performance bond and labor and materials bond.
+The charge is only for the underlying performance bond.

 Differences between Bid and Performance Surety Bonds